trossi/fsgrid/README.md

-# fsgrid - a lightweight, static, cartesian grid for field solvers
+# FsGrid - a lightweight, static, cartesian grid for field solvers

 FsGrid is trying to be an uncomplicated, static (non-loadbalanced) cartesian grid for use in field solvers of kinetic plasma simulations.
 Independent of the actual spatial